-The Tate Topa (Four Winds) Elementary School has been in place since August 17, 1987, and continues to operate as a Tribal/(BIE) Bureau of Indian Education School overseen by a Tribal School Board of Education consisting of 5 enrolled Spirit Lake Tribal members.
-The Tate Topa school operates mainly on a grant from the Bureau of Indian Education and a small Department of Education Grant and State of North Dakota funding for the food service program.
-We have received supplementary small grants from the Department of Public Instruction from the State of North Dakota.
-The school has presently 543 students enrolled of which at least 29 students do not generate any income as they do not meet the criteria to be Native American as established by the Department of Interior.
+The Tate Topa (Four Winds) Elementary School has been in place since August 17, 1987, and continues to operate as a Tribal (BIE) Bureau of Indian Education School overseen by the Tribal School Board of Education consisting of 5 enrolled Spirit Lake Tribal members.
+The Tate Topa School operates mainly on a grant from the Bureau of Indian Education and a small Department of Education Grant and State of North Dakota funding for the food service program.
+We received supplementary small grants from the Department of Public Instruction from the State of North Dakota.
+The School has presently 484 students enrolled of which 44 of these students do not generate any income as they do not meet the criteria to be Native American as established by the Department of Interior.
+(CFR 39.2)

-The tribe is still in talks with the State of North Dakota to pursue funding for the students who do not qualify for ISEP funding and we educate.
+The Tribe is still in communication with the State of North Dakota to pursue funding for the students who do not quality for ISEP funding that we are educating.

 The goal for the future is to continually strive to provide a better overall education for the students.
-The first item is to create a curriculum which promotes a sound education and provide the funding and staff to provide this so our students can compete in the workplace.
-The School in order to complete this, needs to hire and maintain competent staff by providing a good salary and benefits and staff development to do so.
+The first item is to create a curriculum which promotes a sound education and secure the funding and staff to provide the best education so our students can compete in the workplace.
+To complete this goal, the School needs to recruit, hire, and retain competent and highly qualified staff by providing a competitive salary with benefits and professional development for the staff.

-Technology must be constantly updated including computers and software and the training needed to make the most use of these items.
-One important aspect of this is maintaining safe use of computers and the internet providing security for all including students, staff and financial records and human resources.
+Technology must be constantly updated to include computers, software, bandwidth, etc. and continuous training is needed to get the most benefit of this technology with our students.
+One important aspect of this maintaining safe use of computers and the internet providing security for all, including students, staff, and financial records along with human resources.

 Now and in the future, we are presently battling COVID 19, a huge obstacle in providing a solid education.
-We are doing all available to us including masks, sanitizers and obtaining a better HVAC system to provide safe air for all and less change of any air born diseases from spreading COVID.
-The tribe and HIS are actively involved in working with staff and the community providing COVID testing and vaccinations.
+We are doing all the recommended ways to promote a healthier environment for the students with masks (optional), sanitizers and a new ventilation system with the infrared lights to eliminate air borne virus from the air.
+This will provide safe air and a healthier environment for all who enter the building.
+The Tribe and HIS are always available for immunizations and guidance so we can keep our students as healthy as we can.

-In the area of mental health, the school is constantly trying to expand its resources to better help the students.
-Due to the constant pressure for students to use drugs and alcohol, the resources must be available to help the students and give students the tools they need to deal with trauma related incidences including COVID.
+In the area of mental health, the School is constantly trying to expand its resources to better help the students and staff.
+Due to the constant pressure for students to use drugs and alcohol, the resources must be available to help the students and give them tools they need to deal with trauma related incidences including COVID.
+The staff gets training every year for mental health and the training always gives them resources to use with the students.
+We have presentations from outside sources for the students on mental health issues.
+The presenters are also Native Americans so that the students feel that they know what they are going through and hopefully the message will be taken to heart with the students.

-Fiscally the School, I believe, is using sound decision making in providing a competitive salary and benefits and our purchases are sound with multiple people involved in the decisions.
-As stated in previous years, there is always room for improvement but I think we have a solid audit firm and accountant in place and all will be in order providing COVID doesn't prevent us from doing so.
+Fiscally the School, I believe, is using sound decisions making in providing a competitive salary and benefits and our purchases are sound with multiple people involved in the decisions.
+As stated in previous years, there is always room for improvement, but I think we have a solid audit firm and accountant in place, and all will be in order providing COVID doesn't prevent us from doing so.